 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term stay patients who saw functional improvements, such as with activities of daily living.
-High levels of independence with activities of daily living typically correlates with superior rehabilitation services.
+This indicates the percentage of short-term care patients who experienced functional improvements, such as with activities of daily living.

 - Adventhealth North PinellasAcute Care Hospitals 3.32 miles away1395 S Pinellas Ave Tarpon Springs Florida 34689Voluntary non-profit - Other(727) 942-5000